r0nlt/healthcare/STUDENT_GUIDE.md

 This guide provides simple instructions for building and testing the Radiation Tolerant ML framework.
 The provided scripts and commands are designed to make the development process easier for students.

+## Version Information

+The current version is **v0.9.7**, which includes enhanced auto architecture search functionality for finding optimal neural network configurations for radiation environments.

 ## Installation

 Before you can build and run the code, you need to install some dependencies: